The Little Mermaid II: Return to the Sea: Plot

-Later, Morgana tells Melody she can only make the spell permanent if she retrieves Triton's trident.
-Melody decides to get the trident, and during her search befriends Tip and Dash, a penguin and walrus duo who join her.
-After Melody steals the trident, Ariel implores her not to give Morgana the trident.
-Frustrated by Ariel's decision to lie to her, Melody instead gives the trident to Morgana, who reveals her true intentions and traps Melody in a cave by sealing the entrance with a thick layer of ice.
-Soon afterward, Morgana's spell on Melody wears off, causing her to revert into a human and nearly drown.
+Morgana tells Melody she can only make the spell permanent if she retrieves Triton's trident.
+During her search for the trident, Melody befriends Tip and Dash, a penguin and walrus duo, who join her.
+After Melody steals the trident, Ariel implores her not to give it to Morgana.
+Frustrated by Ariel's decision to lie to her, Melody gives the trident to Morgana, who reveals her true intentions and traps Melody in a cave by sealing the entrance with a thick layer of ice.
+Soon afterward, Morgana's spell on Melody wears off, causing her to revert into human form and nearly drown.
 Tip and Dash manage to free her and drag her to the shore.

-Morgana uses the trident's magic to lord over the ocean, rising to the surface to gloat.
+Morgana uses the trident's magic to become lord of the ocean, rising to the surface to gloat.
 Scuttle, Triton, Sebastian, and Eric arrive, and a battle ensues against Morgana and her minions.
 Melody grabs the trident and throws it back to Triton, who encases Morgana in a block of ice, which sinks underwater.
-Melody reunites with her family, and Triton offers his granddaughter to become a mermaid permanently.
+Melody reunites with her family, and Triton offers to let his granddaughter become a mermaid permanently.
 Melody instead uses the trident to destroy the wall separating her home from the sea, reuniting the humans and the merpeople.